 Unfortunately, you have no way of knowing if these leads are real leads or people who accidentally clicked submit on a Linkedin lead form at this point in the traditional funnel.
 The key problem is that they have no intent to purchase.

-This type of approach can produce a large volume of leads, but it is usually costly.
+This type of approach can produce a large volume of leads, but it is usually costly from a ROI perspective.
 As a result, the conversation rates are typically poor.
 The sales team starts working on these leads in some businesses and are juggling multiple leads with no desire to purchase.
 It’s an uphill battle.

 Middle of the Funnel: Building Relationships

 As you move further down the traditional funnel, marketers start building relationships with their leads.
 Building relationships with potential clients is usually an avenue for value demonstration, but the traditional funnel ignores the five stages of buying awareness.
-It automatically assumes that prospects have moved forward in the buying process.
+It automatically assumes that prospects have moved forward in the buying process and are ready to see sequential messaging.

 At this point, some leads may be pushed further down the funnel and closer toward becoming a customer, while others may leave your funnel entirely.
 It is always frustrating to see leads unsubscribing from your email list.